ElektroStudios/Ollamantis-SDK-for-Ollama/Docs/Examples/EXAMPLE_Using_Ollama_environment_variables.md

 # ⚙️ Read and write Ollama environment variables

-Demonstrates how to configure process-level Ollama environment variables programmatically, and export them as formatted JSON.
+Demonstrates how to configure process-level Ollama environment variables programmatically, and represent them as formatted JSON.

 ---